Steam-Headless/docker-steam-headless/docs/ubuntu-server.md

 If you do this, ensure that when you configure Docker Compose in the next step you choose the `nvidia` runtime.

+Alternately, it is possible to run the container without the NVIDIA runtime by uncommenting the `/dev/nvidia` devices in the Compose file.

 ## CONFIGURE DOCKER COMPOSE:

 Once you have installed docker, follow the [Compose Files](./docker-compose.md) section and select the right configuration file for your hardware.